With increasing in-demand positions for blue and pink-collar jobs, a large influx of immigrants finds it easier to get settled in Canada.

 Blue Collar In-Demand Jobs in Canada for Immigrants

-Welders fall under skilled trade category, and is one of the in-demand jobs for those who have experience in manual labor.
+Welders fall under the skilled trade category and are one of the in-demand jobs for those who have experience in manual labor.
 The average salary for welders is $40,927 and the NOC Code is 7327.

 With increasing modernization and cities getting urbanized, electrical engineering jobs are more in demand than they have ever been.
 Everything that runs through electricity surely needs the services and maintenance of an electrical engineer, therefore it’s quite easy to find such jobs country-wide.
 The average salary for these jobs is $77,424 and its NOC Code is 2133.

-Mechanical work, especially heavy-duty mechanics are largely in-demand in Canada.
-Skilled workers with experience in dealing with repair and maintenance of large machinery can find jobs under the sectors of manufacturing and energy easily.
+Mechanical work, especially heavy-duty mechanics is largely in-demand in Canada.
+Skilled workers with experience in dealing with the repair and maintenance of large machinery can find jobs under the sectors of manufacturing and energy easily.
 The average salary for these jobs is $70,000 and its NOC Code is 7312.

 Pink Collar Jobs

-Pink-collar jobs fall under service industry, and includes positions like retail clerks, receptionists, salespersons, waiters and nurses.
+Pink-collar jobs fall under the service industry and include positions like retail clerks, receptionists, salespersons, waiters, and nurses.
 With increasing demand in healthcare sectors, a lot of people are looking to immigrate to Canada as a nurse.

 The most dominating job amongst pink-collar jobs is that of a nurse, and it attracts many healthcare workers to immigrate to Canada due to the attractive salary packages and benefits.